Preta-Crowz/GTA-Hopeless/README.md

 # Requirements
 16GB+ RAM Installed PC : You must allocate over 10GB on your game.
 Nice CPU : I'm worked on i5-2500

+# Warning
+Your game will crashes on first launch.
+I don't know why it happens.
+Loading can be stopped anytime.
+Just wait with tea time.
+Your game will freeze at 83% loaded (Post Initialization: loading Iguana Tinker Tweaks)